finiam/old-blog.finiam.com/site/blog/predictable-react-authentication-with-the-context-api.md

   keywords: react, context, authentication, state, tutorial, learning
 ---

 Despite there being many React and authentication tutorials out there, I feel like I showcased this to too many people I mentored over the past few months, so, this is a good time to share it with a greater audience.
-Let’s get to it.

-Authentication in React used to be a little tricky to handle, way back in prehistoric pre-hooks time.
-When I started learning React in 2017, using high-order components to handle authentication or delegating it to Redux was the usual way.
-Some projects I’ve worked with just didn’t deal with it at all, just having a server-rendered login page that would only get to the React app after you effectively logged in.
-To be honest, I don’t really remember the exact details, so I’m just gonna skip right ahead to what I know.
+Authentication is an app-wide concern, and therefore a global state issue.
+For many, keeping global state in React is a tricky task, however, React has had a nice way of handling "sort of" global state, with the context API and hooks.
+Let's see how.

 ## Praise be the Context